Practitioners' Perspectives on a Differential Privacy Deployment Registry: Results

 Some participants even explicitly stated that they would not use the registry for determining appropriateness of DP.
 For instance, P7 said that they already ``know that DP is appropriate for this kind of use case...because it passes [their] litmus test'' for when to use DP.
 Similarly, P5 stated that they ``have enough knowledge to make this decision without the registry,'' but also said they could imagine people with less DP expertise using the registry for this task.

 \textbf{Used ``similar'' deployments as reference for implementation choices.} When asked to talk through how they might use the registry to make implementation choices for either the hypothetical use case described in Task 3 or a use case from their own work, most participants looked to the registry to first find similar deployments (P3, P4, P6, P8, P10--13, P15, P16).
 However, their understandings of ``similarity'' varied.
 For a few participants (P3, P12, P13), similarity was based on the type of data product, like summary statistics or machine learning model.
 To this end, P3 searched the data product description column for ``summary statistics'' while P12 searched for ``microdata.''
 For others, similarity was based more on the underlying data to be protected (P8, P10, P11, P13, P15).
 For instance, as P8 considered the hypothetical use case, they explained that as ``the first step, [they] would try to...find deployments in the same domain, which is either surveys with demographic information or relatedly, anything health related.''
 Participants also focused on the size of the data product (P6, P8), and in P8's case, both the ``scale of the input and also the scale of the output.''
 Both these participants wished they could filter deployments by dataset size, which the registry does not support.
+A future version of the registry may include size of the dataset as an additional attribute of each deployment, ideally measured by approximate number of privacy units.

 After finding similar deployments, participants zeroed in on specific implementation choices, like the mechanism used, decisions about post-processing, DP flavor, privacy unit, and privacy parameters.
 P8 spoke about the value of a reference point for privacy parameters in particular: